SwissPowershell/SPS-PoshModuleHelper/README.md

  ## New-PoshModule
   An helper to create powershell module

   * Create the module skeleton

+  Folder Structure :

     ├── *ModuleName*            # Name of the module ├── *Version*             # Version of the module